-I spend about 15 hours per week on the blog, with an additional 10 hours per week promoting it through social media channels and networking sites.
-Being a travel blog, photos and video are very important.
+I spend about 15 hours per week on the site, with an additional 10 hours per week promoting it through social media channels and networking sites.
+Being a travel site, photos and video are very important.
 I spend a lot of time editing and tagging photos, which is very tedious and time consuming.

-Aside from publishing blog posts and editing photos, usual tasks include responding to comments on blog posts, answering emails and enquiries, and sharing our articles through various social media channels like StumbleUpon, Facebook, Twitter, Google+ and Pinterest.
+Aside from publishing posts and editing photos, usual tasks include responding to comments on posts, answering emails and inquires, and sharing our articles through various social media channels like StumbleUpon, Facebook, Twitter, Google+ and Pinterest.

 What is the best lesson you would like to share with the readers?